nasa/nasapress/README.md

 ## Sites using NASAPress.

-If you'd like to be added to this list please [create an issue]() with your website name and URL.
+If you'd like your site to be added to this list please [create an issue](https://github.com/bruffridge/nasapress/issues/new) with your website name and URL.

 * [NASA Glenn Research Center](https://www1.grc.nasa.gov)